git-pull/website/mentoring/faq.rst

      Being a programmer as an *employee* isn't the panacea it's made to be on TV.
 After a few years of hard work, you'll become a senior programmer.

-     *Startup route*
+     **Startup route**

+     *Sometimes*, there can be downsides.
+Nobody talks about them.
+These are anecdotes of people I know:

+     "There *is* such a thing as BAD STARTUPS.
+They are rare, but they exist!"

-     You'll find, much to your shock, founders view you as "just another programmer".
+     "You'll find, much to your shock, founders may view you as 'just another programmer'."

-     If it's a startup, **you may have more experience than your own founder**.
+     "If it's a startup, *you may have more experience than your own founder*."
-     That's a disaster waiting to happen.
-You'll always lose that one.
+     If this causes friction, you'll always lose that one.

-     You're going to be stuck on the ride of some bigheaded loudmouth, who wouldn't even hire themself if they had the chance to.
+     "You could be stuck on the ride of some bigheaded loudmouth, who wouldn't even hire themself if they had the chance to."

-     (I'd love to hire myself.
-Wait, I forgot, I run this educational course and have my own websites.)

-     It's like a manager from hell with unchecked Dunning-Kruger, anyone who challenges the soundness of their ideas is canned.
+     "... manager from hell with unchecked Dunning-Kruger, anyone who challenges the soundness of their ideas is canned."
 Will refuse take your input.
-Fail to treat you as an equal or a partner.
+They could, like any other place, fail to treat you as a team member.

-     *Large organizations*
+     So, there are non-startup startups.
+Because these sound a lot like *Dilbert* to me.

+     **Large organizations**

+     In good cases, the environment is professional, has a work-life balance, they have extensive support for employees having hardship, and if (in the unlikely event) you're having poor performance, they give you a clear indication and a chance to rebound.

+     In other words, there are fair employers.
+But I feel they're getting harder to find.
+That's why I don't guarantee outcomes.

+     More and more often, in the USA:

      Larger organizations tell you to go to the back of the line and do brainteasers, code golf, and so on.
 No respect for seniority.
 Do you